anynines/a9s-metrics-example/README.md

-endpoint is not reachable from the network where the Prometheus instance is running or there are multiple instances of your application running and each time Prometheus retrieves the application, you are redirected to a different instance via the Gorouter as he acts like a load balancer.
+endpoint is not reachable from the network where the Prometheus instance is running or there are multiple instances of your application running and each time Prometheus retrieves the application, you are redirected to a different instance via the Gorouter as it acts like a load balancer.

 ![](images/communication-restrictions.png)